mkphercog/pokemonapp/README.md

 # Pokemon APP

-This application uses website https://pokeapi.co/ fetch data about pokemons.
+This application uses website https://pokeapi.co/ to fetch data about pokemons.
 I learned here how to build pagination.

 ## If you want you can copy this app, for that use command: